 WHO WOULD LIKE THIS HIKE?

-Our Grande Traversee of the Alps, the GR5 – GR 55, is a exceptional hike.
-This varied, remote and sometime strenuous route is great for the hiker who looks forward to wonderful, challenging days and likes the thought of staying in some remote and rustic refuges and small, family-run hotels.
+Our Grande Traversee of the Alps, the GR5 – GR 55, is an exceptional hike.
+This varied, remote and sometimes strenuous route is great for the hiker who looks forward to wonderful, challenging days and likes the thought of staying in some remote and rustic refuges and small, family-run hotels.
 This route is definitely off the beaten path.

 WHAT MAKES THIS TRIP DIFFERENT?